 If left untreated, periodontal disease will progress.
 The pockets between your teeth and gums can grow deeper, allowing in more bacteria that destroy tissue and supporting bone.
 As a result, the gums may shrink away from the teeth making them look longer.
 Without treatment, your teeth may become loose, painful and even fall out.

-Smokers loose more teeth than nonsmokers do.
-Only about 20 percent of people over age 65 who have never smoked are toothless, while a 41.3 percent of daily smokers over age 65 are toothless.
+Smokers lose more teeth than non-smokers do.
+Only about 20% of people over the age of 65 who have never smoked have lost all their teeth, while 41.3% of daily smokers over age 65 have lost all their teeth.

 Other tobacco products are also harmful to your gum health.
-Smokeless tobacco also can cause gums to recede and increase the chance of losing the bone and fibers that hold your teeth in place.
+Smokeless or chewing tobacco also can cause gums to recede and increase the chance of losing the bone and fibres that hold your teeth in place.

 Cigar and pipe smokers also experience tooth loss and alveolar bone loss at rates equivalent to those of cigarette smokers.